What's wrong with In Vitro Fertilization (IVF)?

 - IVF babies form the distribution stream for stem cell research which experiments on them and kills them.

-- Every IVF doctor is an abortionist, they abort babies by sticking a needle into their heart tissue, and abort them because too many children are implanted.
+- Every IVF doctor is an abortionist by design.
+They implant a number of tiny human beings into the womb.
+If too many succeed, they abort some of them by sticking a needle into their heart tissue.
 This is called "Reduction".

 - IVF babies are being screened and selected based on sex and other characteristics: this is Eugenics (designer babies).
 It objectifies the humanity of the children.